House Moving Checklist for London

 - Arrange for a service man to disconnect the gas and any appliance you will take with you.

 - Start dismantling any flat pack furniture.
-If you cannot manage it yourself, you can book a professional disassembling service.
+If you cannot manage it yourself, you can book a furniture disassembly and assembly service.

 - Finish the packing of all your items.